 Anti-Money Laundering and Know Your Customer Laws

-Initial coin offerings are proving to be valuable financial tools in the crypto economic age; however, the chaotic environment of this platform provides a viable platform for illegal operations such as scams/frauds, and money laundering.
+Initial coin offerings and Initial Exchange Offerings are proving to be valuable financial tools in the crypto economic age; however, the chaotic environment of this platform provides a viable platform for illegal operations such as scams/frauds, and money laundering.

 The vast sums of money traded through cryptocurrency offerings are believed to be in the area of 9 figures, with the global value of cryptocurrencies estimated at over $200 billion.
 The sheer volume of funds flowing through the system gives cause to concerns about money laundering and other illicit activities.